 Spencer Van Dyk

-Spencer Van Dyk is the Eastern Townships correspondent for CBC Quebec.
+Spencer Van Dyk is a reporter with CBC Ottawa.
+Previously, she was the Eastern Townships correspondent for CBC Quebec.
 Follow her on Twitter @spencerlynne.

 Latest from Spencer Van Dyk

 Downtown business owners relieved to reopen their doors

 Downtown Ottawa business owners are celebrating being able to reopen once again after being forced to shutter their doors during the more than three week protest that was rife with traffic disruptions, inaccessible streets and ongoing police activity.

 Winter storm could hinder 'precarious' Eastway blast investigation, officials warn

 Officials say they've located the remains of four people on the Eastway Tank blast site, but it will likely take time to recover them and piece together what happened — and the impending winter storm isn't helping.

 Local group keeping international students warm with winter coats